 Find the right fit for your eyes at EYE Wisconsin.

-We offer a wide selection at our Waterford office, and our experienced team of eye care professionals can help you find the right contacts for you.
+We offer a wide selection at our Waterford and Sun Prairie offices, and our experienced team of eye care professionals can help you find the right contacts for you.

 Call or click to schedule your appointment.

 There are many contact lens options available.
 Your eye care provider will take your lifestyle and vision correction needs into consideration when helping you select the right lenses for your eyes.